softwerkskammer/Agora/INSTALL.md

 ### Windows Systems

 Currently there are issues when running the tests:
-* most tests the verify pathnames will fail because of the "\" used by windwos as a separator
+* most tests that verify pathnames will fail because of the "\" used by Windows as a separator
-* furthermore all tests that need imagemagick will fail as there is no binary version for windows available
+* furthermore all tests that need imagemagick will fail as there is no binary version for Windows available